jais2793/timesheet-app-backend/README.md

 # Getting Started with Timesheet Backend

+## IMPORTANT: Enter your mongodb uri in config.js:
+### `const URI = "ENTER YOUR MONGODB URI HERE";`

 ## Available Scripts
 In the project directory, you can run:

-IMPORTANT: Enter your mongodb uri in config.js:
-### `const URI = "ENTER YOUR MONGODB URI HERE";`

 ### `npm i .`